xrubioj/moso/README.md

 # Moso

-**Moso** is a minimal macOS menu bar app written in Swift, based on the awesome [Pomodoro] project.
+**Moso** is a minimal macOS menu bar app written in Swift.
+This is a for of [rschiang/moso], which is based on the awesome [Pomodoro] project.
 Other pomodoro apps do too much, don't look good, or have ads.
 Moso does exactly what it needs to do, and doesn't have ads.